-- 4.121 Local Plan Policy Q14 sets out the criteria required to support residential curtilages as suitable locations for new residential development; advice on this matter is contained within part 2 of this document.
-Other policies relevant to gardens include Policy Q9 which seeks to secure high quality landscaping, Policy Q10 which recognises the importance of, and seeks to retain, existing trees and encourages the planting of new trees; Policies Q12 and Q13 which set out the Council's approach to refuse storage and bicycle storage respectively; and Policy Q15 provides the policy approach to boundary treatments. - 4.122 Policy Q14 (b) recognises the importance of front gardens and seeks to protect them from inappropriate development.
+- 4.148 Local Plan Policy Q14 sets out the criteria required to support residential curtilages as suitable locations for new residential development; advice on this matter is contained within part 2 of this document.
+Other policies relevant to gardens include Policy Q9 which seeks to secure high quality landscaping, Policy Q10 which recognises the importance of, and seeks to retain, existing trees and encourages the planting of new trees; Policies Q12 and Q13 which set out the Council's approach to refuse storage and bicycle storage respectively; and Policy Q15 provides the policy approach to boundary treatments. - 4.149 Policy Q14 B recognises the importance of front gardens and seeks to protect them from inappropriate development.
 The important amenity value of small urban front gardens, is particularly vulnerable to hard paving and car parking, with its associated loss of soft landscaping and boundary walls.
 The associated paving can be problematic as it often prevents natural drainage.
-Many small front gardens are no bigger than a parking bay and when a vehicle is parked it often affects the outlook of occupiers and can restrict daylight into habitable rooms. - 4.123 The creation of additional vehicular crossovers results in the loss of an on-street parking bay which is facility to the whole community.
-The loss of all or the majority of on-street parking bays removes parked cars from the road and the resulting open carriageway allows motorists to drive faster.
-The Council wishes to resist this from happening across the borough through the application. - 4.124 Blue badge parking bays in front gardens must meet the Council's minimum standards and can be accessed without risk to highway or pedestrian safety. - 4.125 Consideration should always be given to securing natural drainage by using permeable paving and soak-aways, maintaining a sense of enclosure through the use of appropriate boundaries, gates, and soft landscaping.
+Many small front gardens are no bigger than a parking bay and when a vehicle is parked it often affects the outlook of occupiers and can restrict daylight into habitable rooms. - 4.150 Lambeth's Kerbside Strategy seeks to reduce the number and impact of vehicular crossovers to ensure footways are safe from conflicting movements.
+Proposals for new vehicular crossovers to access off-street parking are unlikely to be acceptable. - 4.151 The creation of additional vehicular crossovers results in the loss of an on-street parking bay which is facility to the whole community.
+The loss of on-street parking bays removes parked cars from the road and the resulting open carriageway allows motorists to drive faster which presents a threat to other road users, especially pedestrians and cyclists. - 4.152 Car parking in front gardens is unlikely to be supported unless the resident is a Blue Badge Holder and an on-street Disabled Bay cannot be provided within 50m.
+Any proposed off-street accessible parking must meet the Council's minimum standards and can be accessed without risk to highway or pedestrian safety. - 4.153 Consideration should always be given to securing natural drainage by using permeable paving and soak-aways, maintaining a sense of enclosure through the use of appropriate boundaries, gates, and soft landscaping.
 The use of appropriate traditional surfaces such as natural stone slabs or granite setts is strongly encouraged in conservation areas.
 The texture and colour of any new materials should be sympathetic to the setting of the building and wider street scene.
-Loose gravel will be resisted as it tends to drift out onto the footway, becoming a hazard to pedestrians and blocking gutters
+Loose gravel will be resisted as it tends to drift out onto the footway, becoming a hazard to pedestrians and blocking gutters.